Shivamgoyal5/Health-Hustler/README.md

 <img src="./assests/Frontpage.jpeg" alt="Health-Hustle Dashboard" width="600">

 Health-Hustle is a full-stack fitness tracking dashboard that uses the Fitbit API to track and display personal fitness information in an interactive and fun manner.
-It supports progress tracking, health advice, leaderboard challenges, and a responsive user interface.
+It supports progress tracking, health advice, leaderboard challenges,reward system and a responsive user interface.

 ---